RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------

+2.15 - 24 December 2013
+= More refinements to the trust anchor monitoring functionality to ensure alerts are triggered accurately
+= No longer warns when manifest EE certificate validity times do not match the manifest "this update" and "next update" times
+= Warn about stale manifests and CRLs for up to X days, as configured by the user (default = 0), reject after
+= Reject manifests with expired EE certificates
+= Added an alert if more than 10% of objects have a validation error = Carrying over the alert for an unexplained drop in object count over subsequent validation runs until the object count is restored and/or no more errors are observed

 2.14 - 9 December 2013
 = Fixed an issue where the wrong CRL could be used when a remote repository is being updated during validation